Directors and Officers

 Scott Turow

-President of the Authors Guild.
+Past President of the Authors Guild.
 Author of One L, about his experience as a first-year student at Harvard Law School, and six novels: Presumed Innocent, The Burden of Proof, Pleading Guilty, The Laws of Our Fathers, Personal Injuries, and Reversible Errors.
 Mr. Turow's books have been translated into more than 25 languages and, in total, have sold approximately twenty-five million copies worldwide.
 They have won a number of literary awards.
 His latest book, Limitations, was published on November 14, 2006.

 Copyright ©2008 The Authors Registry.